 Stay at the Antebellum Inn for its gourmet breakfasts.
 Don’t miss the stately Old Governor's Mansion, home to Georgia’s governors from 1839 until 1868.

 Eatonton’s shaded streets showcase antebellum homes.
-After a walking tour, savor the shrimp and grits at Smith’s before staying at The Lodge at Lake Oconee.
+After a walking tour, savor the shrimp and grits at Smith's Coastal Grill before staying at The Lodge at Lake Oconee.
 Don’t miss the Uncle Remus Museum for tales of B’rer Rabbit.

 Passing through Jones County, visit Jarrell Plantation, once a working cotton plantation, and Old Clinton, once a bustling frontier town.